controversial/wikipedia-map/README.md

   - [ ] Create a *better* help menu that pops up when a user first visits
 - [x] Allow inputting of multiple starts
   - [x] Build an interface for this
-- [ ] Make the size of nodes reflect the number of backlinks?

 #### Interaction
 - [x] Hovering over a node will show a traceback of how you arrived at that node, kind of like breadcrumbs